 Best Siem Reap restaurants

-There is a gazillion travelogues from Angkor Wat out there and with a tourism industry working as a well oiled machine there is no need to bore you with the details but will share a few photos and our favourite restaurants.
+There is a gazillion travelogues for Angkor Wat out there and with a tourism industry working as a well oiled machine there is no need to bore you with the details, but will share a few photos and our favourite restaurants.

 Tuk-tuks organised by the hotels seem to be a common practise in Siem Reap.
-I was a bit pensive on the system of calling for a tuk-tuk pick-up with the mobile phone provided by our hotel, but to my surprise the friendly receptionist-tuktuk driver showed up punctually and whisked us back to our hotel or for more shops.
+I was a bit pensive on the system of calling for a tuk-tuk pick-up with the mobile phone provided by our hotel, but to my surprise the friendly receptionist cum tuktuk driver showed up punctually and whisked us back to our hotel or for more shops.

 Since we planned our days around meals (everyone does, right?), we managed to try quite a few lovely restaurants.
-Many of the restaurants were closed for holidays and we had to skip Haven, Wat Danmak and Marum that we had looked up before traveling.
+Many of the restaurants were closed for holidays and we had to skip Haven, Wat Danmak and Marum, which we had looked up before traveling.
 We were not disappointed though, and I would happily recommend the following Siem Reap restaurants:

 Mie Cafe